jnozzi/cocoadev.com/markdown/ChatRoom.md

 3 - type cocoadev into the box & press return.

--- General/DiggoryLaycock
+-- DiggoryLaycock

 ----

-I think it would be interesting if there was a whole IRC server dedicated to Mac development instead of one #macdev channel on General/FreeNode, etc. Then, there could be individual channels such as #cocoadev and #carbondev.
+I think it would be interesting if there was a whole IRC server dedicated to Mac development instead of one #macdev channel on FreeNode, etc. Then, there could be individual channels such as #cocoadev and #carbondev.
 I'd set one up, but my ISP doesn't allow people to run servers.

 Oh, and as for this chat room on AIM, you can also do command-T in Adium and type cocoadev.
 That would work in a similar way in other unofficial clients.

-If you're on an unofficial client such as Adium or Fire, people using an official client with a mac.com screen name (basically AOL's client and iChat, and I heard "gaim" also uses the official Oscar protocol) will show up as General/UnsupportedSN.
+If you're on an unofficial client such as Adium or Fire, people using an official client with a mac.com screen name (basically AOL's client and iChat, and I heard "gaim" also uses the official Oscar protocol) will show up as UnsupportedSN.

--- General/AdamAtlas
+-- AdamAtlas

-Lovely, but how would we use iChat to access it? ;) -- General/RobRix
+Lovely, but how would we use iChat to access it? ;) -- RobRix

-Well, fine, I'll make an General/ApplicationEnhancer that adds IRC functionality to iChat! :) --General/AdamAtlas
+Well, fine, I'll make an ApplicationEnhancer that adds IRC functionality to iChat! :) --AdamAtlas

-...and every other application :) haha, IRC in General/OmniWeb, Mail, General/AddressBook, General/ProjectBuilder, the Terminal, and General/SystemPreferences? :) Back on topic, does anybody actually hang out in that chat room?
+...and every other application :) haha, IRC in OmniWeb, Mail, AddressBook, ProjectBuilder, the Terminal, and SystemPreferences? :) Back on topic, does anybody actually hang out in that chat room?
 I mean, hang out there and, like, talk.
-I've been there repeatedly, apparently at all the wrong times. -- General/RobRix
+I've been there repeatedly, apparently at all the wrong times. -- RobRix

-(General/AppEnhancers can choose to only load themselves into some applications, for example com.apple.ichat. -- General/DavidRemahl)
+(AppEnhancers can choose to only load themselves into some applications, for example com.apple.ichat. -- DavidRemahl)

 I've been there too a few times, often greeted only by an empty room...Perhaps an announcement on cocoa-dev (the mailing list) would get things rolling....